-Just off the coast, fisherman take their small boats out from the marina to find their catch of the day.
+Just off the coast, fishermen take their small boats out from the marina to find their catch of the day.

 With a beautiful calm sea and crystal-clear water, you may want to spend all day on one of the Podstrana beaches.
 We often do.

 Colorful umbrellas are scattered along the beach on a hot July afternoon.

 The below photo is a great capture of the Podstrana Riviera.
 This stretch of coastline includes the beach of Le Méridien Lav, Split.
 This is one of the few five-star hotels in the region.
 Beaches in Croatia are free and public, so we often enjoy the pristine emerald waters of the Adriatic Sea in front of the resort.

 Rocky piers offer a sunny, elevated place for sunbathing.
 Look closely at this pier and take note of the diving platform at the end.
 On the last day of school, it’s a tradition for local teens to jump into the sea with their school clothes still on to celebrate the end of summer.